Internet2 Inclusivity Initiative

 Ana Hunsinger on NCWIT Pacesetters

-Nominations are no longer being accepted for the Internet2 Inclusivity Initiative Award for the 2019 Global Summit.
+Nominations are being accepted for the Internet2 Inclusivity Initiative Award for the 2019 Technology Exchange until September 20, 2019.

 - 2018 Technology Exchange – Tomomi Imamura (in recognition of Carrie Regenstein); Iris Niestas; Renuka Arya (WINS recipient); Soledad Antelada Toledano (WINS recipient); Antonio Lobo (NSRC fellow)